 2. Add a bit more butter and fry the mushrooms.

 3. Halve the baps, butter both cut surfaces, butter them, and spread them with the whole-grain mustard.

-4. Place three slices of bacon on the bottom half of each bap, spoon over the fried mushrooms, put the top of the bap on top, and keep warm (if you have an aga put them on the warming plate covered in foil) until you are ready to serve with steam hot coffee.
+4. Place three slices of bacon on the bottom half of each bap, spoon over the fried mushrooms, put the top of the bap on top, and keep warm (if you have an Aga put them on the warming plate covered in foil) until you are ready to serve with steaming hot coffee.

 a large, round, flattish bread roll, typically with a spongy texture and floury top.